 1. Using Gas Cards From Big Oil Companies

-Sure, it’s convenient to charge your gas, and to pick from a station on every corner, but you’re paying 20 cents extra per gallon, plus finance charges if you don’t pay off you bill at the end of the month (another way to waste money).
+Sure, it’s convenient to charge your gas and to pick from a station on every corner, but you’re paying 20 cents extra per gallon, plus finance charges if you don’t pay off your bill at the end of the month (another way to waste money).
 By the time it’s all said and done, figure on paying upwards of 30 cents more per gallon than a so-called “cheap” station.

 Related: Check out the best wealth management & personal finance apps reviewed here.

 They’re everywhere – lurking in your phone bill (surcharges) in your power bill (peak hour charges) and you’re bank accounts (minimum balance charges).
 The trick is to look at your bills, spot the hidden charges, then eradicate them so that you’re no longer wasting money on unnecessary fees.
 Here’s a great article on “cramming,” the process of sneaking hidden fees into your phone bill.

 These days there’s no reason to be paying hundreds of dollars per month for a cell phone.
 Yeah, it’s nice to get a free phone every year, but when you do the math it makes more sense to pay for that $500 phone upfront.
 Unlimited plans, such as StraightTalk’s, offer the same service at a fraction of the price.

 Do you really need an appetizer, plus a house salad, plus the main entrée?
 Some restaurants even have entrees that could be split in two.
 Think about sharing a meal.
 Don’t be afraid to order an appetizer as your main meal because taking food home that sits in your fridge for a week is not only a waste of money, it’s a waste of good food.